 As discussed before, Walk-Up buildings have no more than 6 floors and they are smaller than their counterpart urban buildings.
 Smaller buildings mean fewer tenants and this leads to more privacy.

 If you are on a tight diet plan and looking to lose fat, climbing 20 stairs twice a day will do all the good for you.
 You will lose calories without doing anything special as walking up and downstairs will be a routine matter for you.

 Living in a Walk-Up apartment will make your living routine disciplined and organized – who wants to go 20-stairs up again for a lost item?

 Making your way to the 6th floor twice a day is a challenging task and if you are a 9 to 5 employer, your tired legs will be souring when you will knock at the door.

 One of the worst things to face while living in Walk-ups is moving in and out.
 You may damage furniture and appliances while shifting and depending upon the location of your walk-up building, the moving company may charge a premium amount.

 Most of the walk-ups in NYC were typically built before World War II and you can’t expect anything but noisy walls and outdated appliances and amenities.

-Walk-Up buildings have no doormen service, you have to pick the parcel yourself.
+Walk Up buildings have no doormen service, you have to pick up the parcel yourself.
 This is one of the reasons the rents are low in such units.

 If you are working for a remote company and you sit at home from 9 to 5, believe me.
 Walk-Ups are a perfect match for you as you don’t need to climb up and down stairs daily.